aspose-total/Aspose.Total-Products/total/en/net/conversion/xslfo-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render XSLFO to SXC" h2="Export XSLFO File to SXC via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert XSLFO file to SXC within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export XSLFO to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to SXC.
+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert XSLFO files to SXC within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO to SXC.

+The process of converting XSLFO to SXC involves two steps.
+Firstly, Aspose.PDF for .NET is used to export XSLFO to XLSX.
+This component provides a wide range of features and options that enable developers to easily and accurately convert XSLFO to XLSX.
+It also supports a variety of formats, including PDF, XPS, HTML, SVG, PCL, and many more.

+Once the XSLFO file has been converted to XLSX, Aspose.Cells for .NET can be used to convert XLSX to SXC.
+This component provides a comprehensive set of features and options that enable developers to quickly and accurately convert XLSX to SXC.
+It also supports a variety of formats, including XLSX, XLS, CSV, ODS, and many more.

+In summary, Aspose.Total for .NET provides a powerful and reliable solution for developers who need to quickly and accurately convert XSLFO to SXC.
+It enables developers to easily and accurately export XSLFO to XLSX using Aspose.PDF for .NET, and then convert XLSX to SXC using Aspose.Cells for .NET.
+This suite of components supports a variety of formats, making it an ideal solution for developers who need to quickly and accurately convert XSLFO to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}